Code Quality Test

 .cqtignore

 It is possible to suppress specific reports using CQT UI.
-The suppressed reports will be written to a .cqtignore
+The suppressed reports will be written to a .cqtignore file, which can be committed to your project repository if needed.

 Inspections